Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

-Numerically, we analysed both the entanglement entropy (and subsequently central charge) and bipartite charge fluctuations \cite{Herviou_2016,Song_2010} to determine the stability of the \emph{DCI} phase at different length scales.
-As can be seen for OBCs and $L = 300a$ in figure \ref{fig:EntTPOBC_300}, the entanglement entropy for $t_{\bot} = 10^{-3}t$ shows a clearly rounded { cusp.
-This is a sign of criticality, and a resulting central charge of $c \approx 1$ is found after fitting \emph{cf.} equation \eqref{ententropy_def}.
-Conversely, at one order of magnitude larger $t_{\bot} = 10^{-2}t$, a visible plateau { of constant entanglement entropy} emerges, which clearly indicates the non-criticality of this phase.
-The extracted central charge is effectively zero, meaning that the phase gapped.
-From previous results in \ref{sec:2MFphases} we know this to be the doubly topological \emph{2MF-b} phase \emph{cf.} figure \ref{fig:PD_g0_tp}. } In order to account for the possibility of boundary effects, we performed DMRG calculations for $L = 76a$ and $L=100a$, \emph{cf.} figures \ref{fig:EntTPPBC_76} and \ref{fig:EntTPPBC_100} in the Appendix, which provides further evidence for the existence of a \emph{DCI} phase at $t_{\bot} \sim 10^{-3}t$ { for wires of (up to) a few hundred sites.} \\
+Numerically we analysed both the entanglement entropy and central charge, as well as the bipartite charge fluctuations \cite{Herviou_2016,Song_2010} to determine the stability of the DCI phase at different length scales.
+As seen for OBCs at $L = 300a$ in figure \ref{fig:EntTPOBC_300}, the entanglement entropy for $t_{\bot} = 10^{-3}t$ shows clear logarithmic (critical) behaviour.
+A central charge of $c \approx 1$ is found after fitting \emph{cf.} equation \eqref{ententropy_def}.
+Conversely, at $t_{\bot} = 10^{-2}t$, a visible plateau emerges, indicating non-criticality of the system.
+This is also supported by a central charge of (approximately) zero.
+Extracted from the logarithmic contribution of the entanglement entropy, \emph{cf.} equation \eqref{ententropy_def}, the central charge also depends on boundary effects for finite systems, as well as the fitting domain chosen for the analysis.
+Thus, a nonphysical central charge of $c > 0$ may emerge, however by modifying the fitting regime so that only the central, plateaued region is considered, yields $c \approx 0$.
+Conversely, for a critical phase, changing the fitting regime only impacts the resulting central charge slightly.
+Alternatively, we also considered larger systems sizes as well as open boundary conditions, both of which verified the non-criticality.
+Therefore, the phase becomes gapped beyond $t_{\bot} \sim 10^{-2}t$, and previous results in \ref{sec:2MFphases} as well as \cite{ladder1, ladder2} imply we are in the topological \emph{2MF-b} phase \emph{cf.} figure \ref{fig:PD_g0_tp}.\\

-As a final test we extracted as well the bipartite charge fluctuations, which are predicted to have a negative sub-dominant logarithmic contribution in the DCI phase \cite{Herviou_2016}.
+As a final test, we extracted as well the bipartite charge fluctuations, which are predicted to have a negative sub-dominant logarithmic contribution in the DCI phase \cite{Herviou_2016}.
 Due to the much more dominant linear contribution, it is more strategic to analyse instead the functional behaviour of